JjesusCrz/JjesusCrz/README.md

-- 👋 Hi, I’m @JjesusCrz
+-👋 Hi, I’m @JjesusCrz
-- 👀 I’m interested in Web Developpment anda Data Analysis
+- 👀 I’m interested in Web Development and Data Analysis
 - 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on New Projects
+-  I’m looking to collaborate on new projects and Ideas To make the world Better.
-- 📫 How to reach me : Linkedln
+- 📫 How to reach me: LinkedIn
-- ⚡ Fun fact: I speak Three Languages But its dificult to me  create relations with people.
+- ⚡ Fun fact: I speak three languages, but I find it difficult to create relationships with people.

+These corrections include fixing capitalization, punctuation, spelling ("developpment" to "Development"), and sentence structure for clarity.

 <!---
 JjesusCrz/JjesusCrz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.